Get insider access

 5.8 HDR Movies

 The Sony X80K is sub-par for watching HDR movies.
-Although it supports HDR10, Dolby Vision, and displays a wide color gamut, HDR content doesn't look good.
-It has a low contrast ratio, meaning blacks look gray in the dark, and it doesn't have a local dimming feature to improve its dark scene performance.
+Although it supports Dolby Vision and displays a wide color gamut, HDR content doesn't look good due to the TV's low contrast ratio.
+This means that blacks look gray in the dark, and it doesn't have a local dimming feature to improve its dark scene performance.
 Also, it has low HDR peak brightness, meaning that highlights don't pop the way they should.

 Pros